adamwitanowski-nib/redocly/developer-portal/options.md

 Options are optional extras that can be added to the product after a plan is selected.

-These can be added using the [Quotes API with Options](/openapi/quotes/tag/Quote/paths/~1v1~1%7BbrandCode%7D~1quotewithoptions/post/) method.
+These can be added using the [Quotes API](/openapi/quotes/tag/Quote/paths/~1v1~1%7BbrandCode%7D~1quote/post/) method.

 ## Available options